9 April 2014 Aleksandra Djurovic, head of the National Assembly’s standing delegation to PACE

 The members of the Parliamentary Assembly of the Council of Europe adopted the resolution and recommendations on the situation and rights of traditional national minorities in Europe.

 In the plenary debates, the MPs stressed that the protection of national minorities needed to remain a high priority and urged for equality through differences both within and among the countries.

 Aleksandra Djurovic, head of the Serbian delegation, and Elvira Kovacs, who was the one who suggested the topic be discussed, took active part in the debate.
 “The report and resolution are important for us because they acknowledge and recommend our good practice of respecting the collective human rights of national minorities to all of Europe.
 Serbia is committed to continue improving the status of national minorities on its territory in cooperation and accordance with the recommendations of the Council of Europe.
 At the same time, Serbia expects that the rights of members of Serbian minorities in other countries, including the right to use their language and script, will be fully respected in accordance with Council of Europe standards” – said Aleksandra Djurovic.
 She also pointed out the difficulties in realising the right to use Serbian language in Croatia warning that the possible referendum to increase the threshold at which the right to bilingualism applies to 50%, could prove disastrous.

-9.00 - sitting of the Committee on Spatial Planning, Transport, Infrastructure and Telecommunications (National Assembly House, 13 Nikola Pasic Square, hall 4)
+11.00 - sitting of the Committee on Health and the Family (National Assembly House, 13 Nikola Pasic Square, hall 4)

 16.00 - institute of parliamentary questions on the last Thursday of the month (National Assembly House, 13 Nikola Pasic Square)

 17.00 - National Assembly Speaker Ivica Dacic meets with EP Inter-Party Dialogue co-facilitators (National Assembly House, 13 Nikola Pasic Square, hall 1)